Members of the ALMA Youth Advisory Council

 Diaspora lead, ALMA Youth Advisory Council

-Richard is a digital health advocate and United Nations award-winning youth activist.
-He has a track record for influencing adolescent health policy and proven strategic communications, grassroots mobilisation and advocacy skills.
+Richard is a United Nations award-winning youth advocate recognised for his contributions to adolescent health policy, strategic communications, grassroots mobilisation and advocacy.

 Richard’s email address: richardodee@gmail.com